Intermernet/bitmex/README.md

 Example of usage look in main.go

 ## More
-I will be glad of any support.
+This is forked from github.com/vmpartner/bitmex Support the original author!
 Thank you!
 ```
 eth: 0x3e9b92625c49Bfd41CCa371D1e4A1f0d4c25B6fC
 btc: 35XDoFSA8QeM26EnCyhQPTMBZm4S1DvncE